ingenarel/video_essays/neovim/8/script.md

 Now remember that every single one of those files, except for the init.lua, can have separate names, and for the init.lua file, we're gonna talk about it later.

-If you want to require the module x, you can do `require("x")`, and the thing is, if x, is a dir, which it is in the current structure, you need to have an init.lua in root of the x dir, like we have here
+If you want to require the module x, you can do `require("x")`, and the thing is, if x, is a directory, which it is in the current structure, you need to have an init.lua in root of the x dir, like we have here.

-to require the y module's b module's r file, you can do `require("y.b.r")`
+To require the y module's b module's r file, you can do `require("y.b.r")`

 Now here's the modularity structure that I use